Diseases of poverty: Obesity

-Obesity is a chronic non-communicable disease (NCD) that is diagnosed in individuals who have Body Mass Index (BMI) greater than 30 kg/m2.
+Obesity is a chronic non-communicable disease (NCD) that is diagnosed in individuals who have a body mass index (BMI) greater than 30 kg/m2.
 Generally, low-income populations, whether they live in high-income countries or in low-middle income countries (LMIC) suffer higher disease burden for chronic conditions including obesity when compared to their higher income counterparts.
-Higher obesity rates tend to be observed in LMICs and it has been believed that lower socio-economic statuses (SES) leads to higher obesity rates because individuals living in poverty are limited in their abilities to engage in healthy exercising and dieting practices.
+Higher obesity rates tend to be observed in LMICs and it has been believed that lower socioeconomic statuses (SES) leads to higher obesity rates because individuals living in poverty are limited in their abilities to engage in healthy exercising and dieting practices.
 In the United States, there tends to be higher obesity rates in lower SES neighborhoods, which are called food deserts.
 A food desert lacks supermarkets that offer healthy and fresh food options and instead have highly processed foods.
 Because of the limited access to healthy foods, it follows that individuals who live farther away from supermarkets tend to have higher rates of obesity.
 Besides food access, individuals living in poverty may also be limited in their healthcare access, leading to later diagnosis and management of chronic conditions like obesity.
 Conversely, chronic conditions such as obesity can also increase rates of poverty via increased healthcare expenditures, wage loss during peak productive years, and missed schooling.
 These points underscore the positive effect poverty alleviation has on improving health outcomes as it concerns obesity and other chronic NCDs.
 In spite of this data, pervasive attitudes remain that individual behavior, not SES, is responsible for obesity.
 These attitudes stigmatize individuals with obesity, which further hampers public health interventions to reduce obesity rates and accelerates health disparities along SES lines.

-Other Health Complications
+Social and economic determinants of health

+Poverty related diseases are not just biological but are deeply influenced by social and economic conditions.
+According to the Centers for Disease Control and Prevention (CDC), factors such as income security, stable housing, education, and employment opportunities play a critical role in determining health outcomes.
+Individuals in poverty often live in environments with higher exposure to pollutants, limited access to fresh food, and higher stress levels, all of which contribute to poor health.